Is it OK to send your children on a plane without a parent?

 - Completing a UM request form with the airline prior to departure with all the necessary contact details for both ends of the flight, including any medical issues.

-- The adult dropping them off to remain at the airport until the flight has actually departed, in case of any delays.
+- The adult dropping them off is to remain at the airport until the flight has actually departed, in case of any delays.

 - Ground services at the destination will again take responsibility for the UM on arrival and take them through customs and baggage until they are safely handed over to a designated guardian with ID.